 For those students whose departments will process registration forms, check with the department staff for more information.

-If you are registering for less than twelve credits and are eligible to be certified for full-time study, a signed and completed Certificate of Full-Time Participation in Graduate Program (Full Time Certification Form) and a signed and completed Registration Form must be submitted to the GRS Office.
-The Certificate of Full-Time Participation form is not acceptable without the signatures of both your major advisor and the Director of Graduate Studies or the Department Chair.
+Master’s students who are registering for less than twelve credits and are eligible to be certified for full-time study should read the description under each status for instructions on completing this form.
+The Continuing Study and Certified Full-time Status Form is not acceptable without the signatures of both your major advisor and the Director of Graduate Studies or the Department Chair.
 Terms of eligibility are printed on the form.